Agetech · V2D hero · dashed gold blocks mark assets still needed Read the editorial memo →

 The second cohort ran on v2.
 The difference was immediate.
 Participants leaned in.
 In almost every session, we had to prompt them to wrap up because they kept asking the AI more questions.
 Nobody asked what they were getting in exchange for sharing personal information.
 The value exchange resolved itself.

-After the study, the executive who would decide whether the concept justified further investment asked to try the rebuilt prototype.
-He used his own family's caregiving experience from several years earlier.
+After the study, the executive with budget authority asked to try the rebuilt prototype.
+He used his own family's experience from several years earlier.
 Within minutes he stopped evaluating and started using it — moving through modes, asking for a forecast, asking follow-up questions about doctors, about situations beyond memory loss.
 We had to tell him we needed to wrap up.
 A recruited participant engaging deeply is signal.
-The person controlling the budget engaging with it as a real user — unable to disengage after the scheduled session ended — is a different kind of evidence.
+The person controlling the budget engaging with it as a real user is different evidence.

 He also exposed the forecast's biggest remaining content problem: his family's situation had involved ambiguous early symptoms, and the forecast projected a five-year trajectory of progressive deterioration without acknowledging that ambiguity.
-"This would have freaked us out at the time."
 I flagged it as a content problem the next phase has to solve at the model level.

 The reframe